Everything Is 4: Singles

 "Want to Want Me" was released on March 9, 2015, as the album's lead single.
 Commercially, it was a success, reaching top positions in Austria and the United Kingdom.
 The song debuted at number 45 on the Billboard Hot 100, with 50,000 copies sold, since then it has peaked at number 5.
 The song's music video premiered on March 23, 2015.
 As of June 2015, "Want to Want Me" has sold 1.1 million digital copies in the United States.

 The album's second single "Cheyenne", was released on June 30.
 The song peaked at number 66 on the Billboard Hot 100.

 "Try Me" was released in October 2015 as the album's third single outside of the United States.
 It reached the top 5 in Norway and Poland, and was certified 2× Platinum in Norway.

 "Get Ugly" was released in December 2015 as the album's fourth and final single.
 It was certified Gold in the US and Silver in the UK.

 Critical reception

 On Metacritic, which assigns a weighted mean rating out of 100 to reviews from music critics, Everything Is 4 received an average score of 67, indicating "generally favorable reviews", based on 9 reviews.
+AllMusic wrote: "No one's looking to Derulo for advanced stylistic hybrids or deep thoughts.
+When Everything Is 4 avoids those creative impulses, as it tends to do, it's easily Derulo's most pleasing work."
+Billboard noted that "Derulo does a little bit of everything on Everything, sometimes stretching himself too thin but finding a few more no-brainer pop hits along the way."
+In contrast, Clash gave a negative review, stating that "'Everything Is 4' will probably spawn a couple of moderately successful singles, but nothing that will still be remembered by Christmas.
+It's disappointing stuff from an artist who has previously shown that he's not afraid to try something a little bit different."
+Pitchfork argued that "for all its blatantly ill-conceived moments, there's something charming about the sheer audacity of Derulo's often bizarre choices.
+Even when it falls flat, there is character here".
+Writing for Vice, Robert Christgau said "his gimmicky pop r&b reminds me more of the peppy Ford Focus.
+At least three different ways to say ooh-ooh-ooh."